 “Our real teacher has been and still is the embryo, who is, incidentally, the only teacher who is always right.” - Dr. Viktor Hamburger

 The neural crest is a highly migratory, multipotent stem cell population that contributes to a variety of tissues in the developing embryo - including a significant portion of the peripheral nervous system - and is critically important for craniofacial development as a whole.
-In addition, the neural crest-derived sympathetic lineage can give rise to neuroblastomas, the most common type of cancer in the first year of human life.
-Intriguingly, neuroblastomas share many common features - both genetic and phenotypic - with the neural crest, and over 60% of neuroblastomas metastasize in a manner reminiscent of neural crest migration.
+In addition, neural crest-derived cells can give rise to neuroblastoma, the most common type of cancer in the first year of human life.
+Intriguingly, neuroblastoma shares many common features - both genetic and phenotypic - with the neural crest, and over 60% of neuroblastomas metastasize, with behavior reminiscent of neural crest migration.

-Our work has revealed a novel contribution of the cranial neural crest to olfactory sensory neurons (an unexpected fate switch as opposed to the expected formation of craniofacial mesenchyme) via dynamic, precisely orchestrated cell migration and differentiation (Saxena et al., eLife 2013).
-Now, we are working to further uncover the molecular, cellular, and system-wide changes underlying this intricate developmental process, including how two tightly intermingled populations (neural crest- and placode-derived) communicate and assemble during olfactory organogenesis and what role is played in olfactory development by the surrounding neural crest-derived mesenchymal nasal cavity.
-Additionally, we have crossed multiple transgenic lines into the pigmentation-deficient Casper background.
-This setup permits live imaging and precise, two-photon laser-based perturbation of stem cell movement/differentiation in juveniles and adults (as done previously with embryos using custom-designed molds).
-Inflicting injury and tracking recovery via live imaging allows for an in-depth look at regeneration.
-We are examining where adult stem cells reside, how they reenter the cell cycle and migrate to form neurons and mesenchymal derivatives, and which molecular pathways are conserved in adult regeneration vis-à-vis embryonic development.
-Eventually, we will also use these tools to shed light on the understudied field of in vivo metastatic migration with the goal of discovering new inhibitors of cancer metastasis.
-Given the poor clinical prognosis post-metastasis, inhibiting migration and thus restricting malignant cells to their point of origin may prove hugely effective at improving patient outcomes.
+Our previous work has revealed a novel contribution of the cranial neural crest to olfactory sensory neurons (an unexpected fate as opposed to the expected formation of craniofacial mesenchyme) via dynamic, precisely orchestrated cell migration and differentiation (Saxena et al., eLife 2013).
+Now, we aim to uncover the molecular, cellular, and system-wide changes underlying this intricate process, including how two tightly intermingled populations, neural crest- and placode-derived progenitors, communicate and assemble during olfactory neurogenesis.
+Additionally, we are investigating the relevance of identified developmental pathways in adult neuroregeneration by inflicting injury and tracking recovery via live imaging and analysis of adult stem cell behavior.
+We are examining where stem cells reside and how they reenter the cell cycle and differentiate to form new neurons.
+We are also applying our quantitative approaches to shed light on the behavior of neural crest-derived cancer cells, with the goal of discovering new inhibitors of cancer metastasis.
+Given the poor clinical prognosis post-metastasis, inhibiting malignant cells' migration has significant potential to help improve patient outcomes.